 Download my full C.V. here.

 I am a PhD candidate in political science at Northwestern University.
-I earned an MA in Arab studies from Georgetown University and BA in political science from American University.
-I have received writing awards from Northwestern and Georgetown, and research support from the Social Science Research Council, the Mellon Foundation, the Council for American Overseas Research Centers, the ZEIT-Stiftung Foundation, and the Kellogg School of Management and the Buffett Institute at Northwestern University.
+I earned an MA in Arab studies from Georgetown University and a BA in political science from American University.
+My book, As Ohio Goes, received a national “IPPY” award in current events, and I have received research support from the Social Science Research Council, the Mellon Foundation, the Council for American Overseas Research Centers, the ZEIT-Stiftung Foundation, and the Kellogg School of Management and the Buffett Institute at Northwestern University.
 I have lived as far afield as Syria and Singapore, but Ohio—where I conducted the research for my book—is the place I call home.

 As Ohio Goes: Life in the Post-Recession Nation.
 Kent: Kent State University Press, 2016.